 - To the bowl of your stand mixer add: 675g bread flour and 15g salt

-- Mix with the paddle attachment on 1, until it’s been incorporated.
+- Mix with the paddle attachment on one until it’s been incorporated.

-- Mix with the paddle on 1 until everything has been incorporated.
+- Mix with the paddle on one until everything has been incorporated.

 - Then switch to the dough hook and mix for 5 minutes on 3.
-While the dough is mixing add as much water needed to make the dough tacky, but not sticky.
+While the dough is mixing, add as much of the reserved 50g of water as needed to make the dough tacky but not sticky.

-- Check for a windowpane by pulling a little piece of dough out and see if it’s strong enough to pull the dough so thin that you can see light through it.
+- Check for a windowpane by pulling a little piece of dough out and see if it’s strong enough to stretch the dough so thin that you can see the light through it.
 If it fails, mix in increments of 2 minutes until it passes.

 - When the windowpane passes, move the dough to a see-through bulking container.

 - Wet your hands and level the dough.
-The mark the top of the dough with a whiteboard marker.
+Then mark the top of the dough with a whiteboard marker.